zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/descendants-and-self.md

 ## public IEnumerable < HtmlNode > DescendantsAndSelf(string name)

-Get all descendant nodes with matching names and the node itself.
-Descendants method is a member of **HtmlAgilityPack.HtmlNode**
+Get all descendant nodes with a matching name and the node itself.
+The DescendantsAndSelf method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: